Optimaton/string-utils/README.md

 # string-utils

+---
+description >-
 It is a small lightweight C/C++ library that helps in string utilities like searching for a substring, finding the position of substring in a string etc but with added functionalities like choosing algorithms to use from and many more.

-The users need not worry about compatibility here. **Although the same functions can be used both in C/C++ but we are providing seperate apis for C and C++ that are written to take advantage of the language's features.**
+---

 # Example: